This is a guest post by my awesome husband, Henry. Enjoy!

 Getting There and Putting In

-We’ve put together this downloadable packing list (coming soon!) for you but in the end, you’ll need to add and subtract what you think is best for you.
-You can see above links for stream flows and weather.
+We’ve put together this downloadable packing list for you but in the end, you’ll need to add and subtract what you think is best for you.
+You can see the above links for stream flows and weather.
 But let’s walk through the process a bit.

 Let’s assume you’ve hired a shuttle service and have your sites picked out already.
 If you are coming from out of state or from more than 100 miles away, you’ll want to consider staying in White Sulphur Springs.

 White Sulphur is a small town about 75 miles north of Livingston, about 100 miles from Great Falls, and about 75 miles from Helena.
 There are several hotels including the Spa Hot Springs Motel which runs the eponymous hot springs.
-It’s a nicely run place and the hot springs are definitely worth a visit.
-We’ve also stayed at what is now The Edith (updated and owned by Showdown ski area) and the Tenderfoot Cabins.
+It’s a nicely run place and the hot springs are worth a visit.
+We’ve also stayed at what is now The Edith (updated and owned by Showdown ski area) and the Tenderfoot Motel and Cabins.
 Neither were fancy, but they were clean and adequate.

 You can camp up by Newlan Reservoir or on nearby Forest Service land and there’s at least one private campground in town.

 There are a few places to eat and get a drink as well.
-We like Bar 47 for food and Two Basset Brewery for beers.
-The Jawbone is a speakeasy type place across the road.
-If you want to load up on last-minute groceries, you can go to Mathis Food Farm which is downtown and not at all obvious when you pass by, or Castle Mountain Grocery.
+We like Bar 47 for food and 2 Basset Brewery for beer.
+The Jawbone is a speakeasy-type place across the road.
+If you want to load up on last-minute groceries, you can go to Mathis Food Farm which is downtown, and not at all obvious when you pass by, or Castle Mountain Grocery.